Causes & Treatments of Acne on Different Parts of the Face

 Resting your chin on your hands can also lead to acne in these areas if your hands are dirty or carry bacteria.

-It’s also thought that gut health could contribute to acne, particularly around the chin and jawline.
+It’s also thought that gut health could contribute to acne, particularly chin acne and acne spots around the jawline.
 Poor gut health can be caused by a diet of processed, sugary, salty and fatty foods, which can then lead to hormonal imbalances.

 How to Get Rid of Chin and Jawline Acne

-Acne around the mouth can be caused by regularly touching the skin in this area.
-Mouth acne can also be caused by using thick, oily lip balms, lipsticks and glosses that can clog the pores.
+Mouth acne can be caused by regularly touching the skin in this area.
+Acne around the lips can also be caused by using thick, oily lip balms, lipsticks and glosses that can clog the pores.

 Eating something that your body is sensitive to can also trigger spots to form around the mouth but if this is the case, it’s less likely to be acne, and more likely to be a skin condition called perioral dermatitis.

-The skin around the mouth can be more sensitive and often, topical acne treatments can’t be used around this area.
+The skin around the lips can be more sensitive and often, topical acne treatments can’t be used around this area.

 Although acne is often caused by genetic and hormonal reasons, there are some surprising other causes, and they may make you feel a bit queasy.